polina-postnikova/Digital-Nomad-Research/data_dictionary.md

 `source_register`, `stage1_linkage`.
 TODO: document each sheet's fields the same way as above.
 This is also the source table for Table (error taxonomy) — see `MANIFEST.csv`.

----

-**To finish this file:** fill every `TODO` cell, then regenerate the abbreviated in-paper table (Table: abbreviated data dictionary) as a subset of these rows so the two never drift out of sync.